Ulta’s Class Action Lawsuit — Everything You Need to Know

 “Despite the widespread internal knowledge of these deceptive, unfair and unsanitary practices, Ulta has continued to deceive consumers for years, repackaging, restocking and reselling used beauty products including cosmetics at full price as if they were new,” states Smith-Brown.

-But we’re not finished yet — according to The Fashion Law, a shareholder is also suing Ulta for the distribution of false information and practices that, in the end, cost the shareholder money.
-Barbara Chandler, the shareholder, was correct in her assertion as Ulta’s share price fell 4.15%, on the following day, February 12, 2018.
+However, we’re not finished yet — according to The Fashion Law, a shareholder is also suing Ulta for distributing false information and engaging in practices that ultimately cost the shareholder money.
+Barbara Chandler, the shareholder, was correct in her assertion as Ulta’s share price fell 4.15% on the following day, February 12, 2018.

 Take that as you may, but this may be the downfall for one of beauty’s biggest retailers — we’d much rather give our business to companies that don’t endanger their customers.